 - Classes and programs should provide for at least two 1:1 leadership development consultations between each student and a member of the Leadership Programs staff or a program partner.

 Such proposals are received and evaluated by the Office of Leadership Programs.
 The director of leadership programs will offer a recommendation to the Leadership Faculty Advisory Committee, which will determine if the program meets institutional requirements for GC Journeys “intensive leadership programs” designation.
+The committee uses Georgia College's Collaborative Program Rubric to evaluate proposals.

 With that approach, we honor Georgia College’s rich culture of leadership development by: